EU gives 'high-level' protection to whistleblowers

 16 April 2019

 Whistleblowers across the European Union have won greater protection under landmark legislation aimed at encouraging reports of wrongdoing.

-Canada continues to lag behind the EU and the US when it comes to protecting whistleblowers.
+As of 2019, Canada lags behind the EU and the US when it comes to protecting whistleblowers.
 Two major reports have identified problems with Canada’s Federal Whistleblower protection legislation – The Public Servant Disclosure Protection Act (PSDPA)- which was implemented in 2007.
 The legislation, the end result of decades long struggles by many for such protection, was finally sparked by the Sponsorship Scandal and the subsequent Gomery Inquiry.
 The legislated deadline for the federal government to review the act was within five years of enactment - 2012, however, the review did not take place until 2017.

 The first report contained the unanimous conclusions and recommendations of an all-party committee of the House of Commons – the Standing Committee on Government Operations and Estimates (OGGO) which submitted its report in June 2017.
 It identified that the legislation was restrictive and unclear and did not adequately protect whistleblowers.

 The Committee also made the following request - “Pursuant to Standing Order 109, the Committee requests that the government table a comprehensive response to this Report”.